 Also, you can drag pins on the outer circle to change the size of your selection.
 But now, there is also a pin on the inner circle that controls feathering.

 Click on the three dots at the bottom of the layer to open overlay options.
-Click on the coloured square next to the dots to open the colour picker.
+Click on the colored square next to the dots to open the color picker.

-You can select any colour you want as your overlay.
+You can select any color you want as your overlay.
 To invert, click the three dots next to the name of your selection, in this case, ‘Radial Gradient 1’.
 Choose Invert.

 Under the mask layer, you have an Add and a Subtract button.
 If you do not see the buttons, click to expand the mask layer.